mdoksa76/plotext-ranger/README.md

 # plotext-ranger
 Plotext usage in ranger file manager for viewing graphics files.

-Python scripts plotext-ranger-*.py are python scripts for showing graphics files in ranger file manager.
+Python scripts plotext-ranger-img.py and plotext-ranger-gif.py .py are python scripts for showing graphics files in ranger file manager.
 They depend on python module plotext.

 Install plotext with:
   "pip install plotext" or
   "pip3 install plotext"

+Put python scripts in some map and export path of that map.

 Add ranger config file rifle.conf to ~/.config/ranger/rifle.conf